ZengyangChe/ZengyangChe/README.md

 - 👋 Hi, I’m @ZengyangChe
-- 👀 I’m interested in MLLM and Medchine Image AI
+- 👀 I’m interested in Medchine MLLM and Image Generation
 - 📫 How to reach me chezengyang@gmail.com

 <!---